Diets, diets and more diets

 With many people being intolerant to gluten – whether they’re aware of it or not – cutting out wheat on its own often brings many other health benefits, particularly digestion.
 Added to this, there’s increasing concern about the levels of Glyphosate – the weed killer used by farmers – in many wheat based products, particularly processed foods.

 Cutting down carbohydrates not only helps to balance blood sugar, but also reduces acidity, as sugar is very acid.
 Pressure is taken off the Pancreas and insulin levels fall.
 The body switches from burning glucose as fuel, to that stored in the tissues as glycogen, as well as fat.

 By basing meals around healthy proteins and fats, people feel full for longer and so avoid the temptations of sugary snacks mid morning and mid afternoon.
-All this means that weight is lost more easily and remains off.
-With all of these benefits, it’s easy to see why this type of diet is becoming so popular.
+Weight is lost more easily and, just as important, stays off.
+With all of these benefits, it’s easy to see why this type of diet has become so popular.

-Over the last year, the less restrictive Low Carb diets have become more popular.
-In other words, ones allowing small amounts of brown rice and other grains – but not wheat – as well as a wider range of starchy vegetables.
+And, for those who find the Low Carb diet a bit too restrictive, there are now some less stringent versions of it.
+These allow small amounts of brown rice and other grains – but not wheat – as well as a wider range of starchy vegetables.

 The first is the Paleo Diet, a Low Carb diet by another name.
 It advocates a return to what early humans would have eaten, on the basis that these are the foods are bodies are designed to eat.